EdwinWenink/ai-ethics-tool-landscape/README.md

 # AI Ethics Tool Landscape

-Open source and plain-text project providing a taxonomy for the existing tool landscape for ethical Artifical Intelligence.
+Open source and plain-text project providing a taxonomy for the existing tool landscape for ethical Artificial Intelligence.
 Built with [Hugo](https://gohugo.io/) and published on [GitHub pages](https://edwinwenink.github.io/ai-ethics-tool-landscape/).

 Contributions via pull requests are welcome.